Story Collider Presents: Stories from Spectrum

 The Story Collider is delighted to partner with Spectrum for a special night of true, personal stories about science.
 This show will feature stories about experiences with autism – from the scientists who study it, medical professionals, advocates, family members, and those who’ve experienced it firsthand.

-Hosted by Misha Gajewski and Ari Shapiro.
+Hosted by Misha Gajewski and Ari Daniel.
 Doors at 6:30PM.
 Show at 7:00 PM.

 Please note: Seating at this event is first come, first served.
 Please arrive early for best seats.